 A former school board member, Guzman ran for the 5th Ward city council seat in 2016.
 She came in second place in a three-person race.
 She filed documents opening a depository, but did not file the three campaign finance reports, according to the state.

-Guzman (right) did not respond to a call for comment on Thursday afternoon.
+Guzman (left) did not respond to a call for comment on Thursday afternoon.

 Ovalles (center) was charged with the same three counts for allegedly failing to file her 29-day, 11-day, and 20-day campaign reports.